Persistent Left Superior Vena Cava (SVC)

 Persistent left superior vena cava (PLSVC) is a rare (~0.5% of the general population) venous anomaly when the left superior cardinal vein fails to degenerate.
 This can make entering the right heart from the left upper body (e.g., pacing leads, PA catheters, etc.) more challenging as the PLSVC drains directly into the coronary sinus (CS) rather than the right atrium (RA).

-In this chest x-ray, one can see a dual-chamber pacemaker’s leads traveling through a PLSVC to the heart.
+This chest x-ray shows a dual-chamber pacemaker’s leads traveling through a PLSVC to the heart.

 Have you seen PLSVC?
 Drop me a comment with your experiences and questions!